Jordan-Pierce/CoralNet-Toolbox/Tools/CoralNet_Crawler/README.md

 to run the code online without having to install any additional software on your computer.
 To access the CoralNet Crawler on Google Colab, click [this link](https://colab.research.google.com/drive/1A-KGTOlfG7M4392-suQOiwEYmHsKf8c-?usp=sharing).

+### Download CoralNet

+This script can be used to download all data (labelset, images, annotations) from multiple sources.
+The script will take in a list of `Labelsets` (user only needs to enter them in manually, or by copying and pasting them when prompted).
+Next, the script will find all `SOURCE_IDs` that contain those `Labelsets` and use CoralNet Crawler to download each one.